hyperledger/fabric/docs/source/prereqs.md

 ### JQ

-Optional: Install the latest version of [jq](https://stedolan.github.io/jq/download/) if it is not already installed (only required for the tutorials related to channel configuration transactions).
+Install the latest version of [jq](https://stedolan.github.io/jq/download/) if it is not already installed, it's required for the tutorials that utilize the fabric-samples test-network.

 ```shell
 brew install jq